Compute prediction intervals and other information by applying the adaptive conformal prediction (ACP) method.

 $$\alpha_{t+h|t}:=\alpha_{t+h-1|t-1}+\gamma(\alpha-\mathrm{err}_{t|t-h}),$$

-for each individual forecast horizon h
+for each individual forecast horizon h, respectively,

 where \(\mathrm{err}_{t|t-h}=1\) if \(s_{t|t-h}>q_{t|t-h}\), and